mminer/mminer.github.com/_posts/2015-01-25-docker-dev-environment-for-web-app.md

 ---
 layout: post
-title:  "Docker Dev Environment for Web App"
-date:   2015-01-25
 ---

+# Docker Dev Environment for Web App

 The scenario: you're building a web app and want to hop on the Docker train (mixing metaphors like a champ), but fitting this hot new container tech into your development workflow has you flummoxed.
 Your dev environment should mirror production's as closely as possible, so running your app from a Docker container in both is a smart choice.
 Unfortunately, at least at first glance, this sacrifices the convenience of running the app from your local file system.